Underrout/smw-project-template/README.md

 `Q` aka Quick Build on the other hand will also build your ROM, but it will attempt to use a previously built ROM for the build, if one is available.
 This can save a lot of time in the long run, because instead of applying all tools and inserting all resources from scratch, Lunar Helper will calculate which tools and/or resources will have to be reapplied in order to update the ROM.
-You should still always get functionally the same output ROM as if you had done a full rebuild from a clean ROM if you use Quick Build as long as you follow these guidelines:
+You should normally get functionally the same output ROM as if you had done a full rebuild from a clean ROM, but if it seems like something in your hack isn't working right after doing a Quick Build, I would recommend doing a full rebuild using the `B` option, as it's not completely impossible that the problem could be caused by Quick Build.

-- Don't `incsrc` or `incbin` resources outside the respective tool's folder unless you put the imported resources in the `Shared` folder (i.e. doing `incsrc "../../SomeFolder/some.asm"` from inside the `Tools/PIXI` folder is bad, but doing `incsrc "../../Shared/some.asm"` or `incbin "PixiData/data.bin"` is fine, because the first imports from the `Shared` folder and the second doesn't leave the `Tools/PIXI` folder)
-- Don't apply tools manually, just use Lunar Helper's Build or Quick Build functions
-- All patches include only resources from the `Shared` folder or none at all

 In the same menu, you can also press `P` to "package" your hack.
 This will first build your hack from scratch as described above and then create a BPS patch from the output ROM, which you can then share with people or submit to sites hosting ROM hacks.

 `E` will open your ROM in the included Lunar Magic executable and can be a handy alternative to opening the ROM in Lunar Magic manually.
+It also ensures you actually use the correct Lunar Magic version that is injected with Lunar Monitor, which is somewhat important.

 There is also an `H` option which shows a short explanation for each of the menu options.
 Options `R` and `T` will not work right off the bat and require a little further configuration on your part.
 If you want